-Rule Change: Open
+Rule Change: Completed

 Overview

-The Commission’s draft rule recognises life support protections are critical for supporting customers who use energy-dependent equipment at home, and access to those protections should be broad and fair.
+The Commission’s final rule recognises life support protections are critical for supporting customers who use energy-dependent equipment at home, and access to those protections should be broad and fair.
 It also recognises an accurate register is important to ensure life support protections are applied consistently.

-The draft determination covers the numerous issues raised in the rule change request under three broad themes.
+The final determination covers the numerous issues raised in the rule change request under three broad themes.
 We cover each of the proposed changes for the draft rule under each of these three themes below.

 - makes retailers responsible for all aspects of the registration and deregistration process

-requires retailers to annually check with life support customers to confirm their details remain accurate - requires retailers to inform embedded network operators when a relevant customer registers for life support.
+- requires retailers to inform embedded network operators when a relevant customer registers for life support.

 - a second person to be contacted about life support notifications, to support the customer